 If you have an Eco Vessel that is intact there should be no concerned of exposure.

 Again, this is related to an older, no longer sold water bottle.
 I included it incase anyone happens to have one with the bottom missing.
 If you have a newer Eco Vessel you have no risk of exposure from the lead solder as it is completely encapsulated with a base that isn’t removable.
-The newer water bottles look like this (if I owned this I would have zero concern about using it as the solder is completely enclosed):
+The newer water bottles look like the one posted below (if I owned this I would have zero concern about using it as the solder is completely enclosed):

 What does all of this mean?